InfoSec812/namespace2chart/README.md

 One of the challenges we have with these technologies is that they are evolving at a very fast rate.
 To help address that situation, this application **DOES NOT** define *ANY* of the resources from the cluster.
 It instead reads that information from the cluster itself, and it's OpenAPI/Swagger specification.
 This is done in the hopes that it will be easier to use this tool as container orchestration evolves.

+## Project Goals

+1. The application **MUST** extract resources from the namespace, remove certain cluster-specific metadata/annotations, and reset the `status` field in the output YAML
+1. The application **MUST** be able to use the locally cached credentials from someplace like `~/.kube/config`
+1. The tool **MUST** have minimal required configuration options.
+Ideally, if you are already logged in with `oc` or `kubectl` it should run without ANY parameters
+1. The application **SHOULD** run on all three major operating systems: Windows, Linux, and MacOS as a native binary
+1. The application **SHOULD** extract all resource types from the target namespace, excepting the ignored types.
+(This includes Custom Resources)
+1. The application **SHOULD** find all commonalities between resources of the same *kind* and extract the differences into the `Values.yaml` of the resultant Chart
+1. The application **SHOULD** create tests in the Helm chart to ensure that the output would reproduce the content it was extracted from (excepting the cluster-specific metadata/annotations/status)
+1. The application **SHOULD** perform validation of the schema of the templates to ensure those templates match the schema extracted from the target cluster

 ## Build Pre-Requisites
 * Java JDK (preferably GraalVM)
 * Apache Maven >= 3.6.0